miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 "experienced Russian programmers."
 These people do not shine even in South Africa.
-After all, the main feature with which you you come across in America - not the subtleties of hi-tech, and fat women.
+After all, the main feature with which you you come across in America - not the subtleties of hi-tech but fat women.

 But so be it, come on in order.
 That is not from the bad, and from the worst.
 With option